 4. Taxable rental income if we include no other costs like property tax, maintenance, and HOA costs for simplicity purposes = $20,000 – 10,909 = $9,091.

 5. Total tax savings if you are in the 32% marginal federal tax bracket = $10,909 X 0.32 = $3,491.

 Depreciation Doesn't Last Forever

 Deprecation expense is all about saving on taxes.
 The depreciation criteria basically states that you should aim to hold on to your property for the number of years you are allowed to depreciate.

 If you are in one of the top marginal income tax brackets (32%, 35%, 37%), depreciation is your most valuable non-cash expense.
 If your overall income starts to decline, you may be more willing to earn rental income again given your marginal tax rate will be lower.

 It's important to note that depreciation amounts get adjusted back during the time of sale (aka depreciation recapture).
 For example, if you took 20 years of depreciation at $10,909 a year, you would reduce your cost basis of the $500,000 purchase price by $218,180 (10 X $10,909) = $281,820.

 With a lower cost basis, you would pay more taxes due to a higher difference in sales price vs. adjusted cost basis.
 Depreciation isn't free money in the end.
 This is why you need to be proactive in your estate and tax planning.
 Check the latest real estate tax laws.

-3) When there’s an easier way to own rental property
+3) When there's an easier way to own rental property, sell to simplify

 The main reason why I sold a rental property in 2017 was that I was becoming a first-time father.
 I didn't want to have the stress of owning that rental property weigh on me.
 The rental property had constant turnover due to having 4-5 roommates who always threw house parties.